 SMSC and Values & Attitudes

 Global Learning provides a great vehicle for delivering SMSC and Values Education.
-Through subject content which includes a global dimension, students are given many opportunities to engage with controversial issues and take part in stimulating debate about global issues and broaden their understanding of interdependence.
+Through subject content which includes a global dimension, students are given many opportunities to engage with controversial issues, take part in stimulating debate about global issues and broaden their understanding of interdependence.
 It creates opportunities for them to explore their own values and develop critical thinking skills.
-Global Learning also supports students in identifying and articulating their world view, and critically assessing the rationale behind their ideas and assumptions.
+Global Learning also supports students in identifying and articulating their world view and critically assessing the rationale behind their ideas and assumptions.

 Each curriculum section included in the Global Learning Teaching Toolkits specifically illustrates links to SMSC and Values, shown both on the Generic ‘Big Ideas’ Mats and on the Schemes of Learning.